Sunday, 27 May 2018

 South Top 926m 2 hours 23 minutes

 I left at 7:30am, the day looked promising with a white overcast sky threatening sunshine later.
 Going over the Skye bridge I was disappointed to see the erection of a Marine Harvest fish processing plant reaching for the sky.
 It is a harbinger of what is happening to Skye as it overloads with tourists prompted by the tired language of Visit Scotland advocating it as 'home to some of Scotland's most iconic landscapes'.
-Skye is now suffering all the indignities of an overpromoted tourist destination: no bed spaces, crowded tourist destinations, high prices, a surfeit of camper vans, road rage on the now overwhelmed single track roads and an influx of the wealthy retirees dotting the landscape with new houses.
+Skye is now suffering all the indignities of an overpromoted tourist destination: no bed spaces, crowded tourist destinations, high prices, a surfeit of camper vans, road rage on the now overwhelmed single-track roads and an influx of the wealthy retirees dotting the landscape with new houses.
 Only the midges, weather and remoteness are there to counterbalance the reckless pursuit of tourism.

-We decided to take the direct route to the summit rather than the slightly less steep climb via the South Top.
+We decided to take the direct route to the summit rather than the less steep climb via the South Top.
 It was a good decision and although the going was steep over gabbro boulders with some loose scree in a gully, the concentration and continuous conversation hastened the climb and we made the summit in under two hours.
-Although the sky was mainly white cloud, the views of the Cuillin ridge were excellent.
+Although the sky was mainly white clouds, the views of the Cuillin ridge were excellent.
 We enjoyed a 15-minute break for photos, drinks and gawping at the vistas before deciding to extend the walk by scrambling over to the South Top.
 It had not been my original intention but I was well within my schedule to be down in time to climb Beinn Sgriol in the afternoon.

 We reached the large boulder having passed two parties of Americans struggling up the rocky path without much enthusiasm but at least they were out of their cars.
-The contrast with the Dutch walkers could not have been more pronounced, elated Europeans against downcast Americans, c'est la vie!
-And then we were left with the very pleasant walk out as the heat of the day began to rise.
-It had been a grand day out but still only 1pm, leaving plenty time for the next outing.
-I still felt full of walking and left immediately in order to reach the Glenelg ferry as soon as possible.
-The journey back along the single track road back to Broadford was slow with a great deal of tourist traffic interspersed with agitated locals coming the other way.
-Reaching Beinn Sgriol was another adventure but that's for another post.
+The contrast with the Dutch walkers could not have been more pronounced, elated Europeans against downcast moaning Americans, c'est la vie!
+And then we were left with the pleasant walk out as the heat of the day began to rise.
+It had been a wonderful walk in good company out but was still only 1pm, leaving plenty of time for the next outing.

 Red Cuillin from below the summit